0procod/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints "Hello, World", followed y a new line to the standard output
+a program that displays a confused smiley